-• Candidates for state and county offices may also file to run for office by submitting a petition to the proper office before the filing deadline.
+- Candidates for federal offices may also file to run for office by submitting a petition to the proper office before the filing deadline. - Candidates for U.S. Senate must have signatures of one percent (1%) of the party's total voter registration. - Candidates for U.S. House of Representatives must have signatures of two percent (2%) of the party's total voter registration from the district.
+So for example, if your district has 1,000 registered Democrats, you need 20 signatures of registered Democrats in order to qualify to appear on the ballot. - To determine the exact number of signatures required to file by petition, please reach out to the appropriate filing office: Secretary of State for state offices and County Elections Offices for local offices. - The KDP recommends you collect and file at least 30% more signatures than the required amount.

-- Candidates running for state office must have signatures of two percent (2%) of the party's total voter registration from the district.
-So for example, if your district has 1,000 registered Democrats, you need 20 signatures of registered Democrats in order to qualify to appear on the ballot. - To determine the exact number of signatures required to file by petition, please reach out to the appropriate filing office: Secretary of State for state offices and County Elections Offices for local offices. - The KDP recommends you collect and file at least 30% more signatures than the required amount. - Petitions should be delivered to the appropriate office.
-Candidates for state offices should deliver their petitions to the Secretary of State. - If you file by petition, you will also be required to pay a small administrative fee. - You can find a copy of the petition form HERE.
+- Petitions should be delivered to the Secretary of State. - If you file by petition, you will also be required to pay a small administrative fee. - You can find a copy of the petition form HERE.